Last Updated on

 - Matte black featuring a 3 MOA Dot reticle with 11 brightness settings.
 Mounts easily on most picatinny rails and is compatible with pistols, shotguns, rifles and...

 - Waterproof Construction : O ring sealed optics stay dry inside, even when totally immersed in water

 - Shockproof construction : Built to withstand bumps, bangs, drops and the rough and tumble environment of the field

 It’s a welcome sight to see a big-game competitor offering optics in this price range.
 Bushnell is an established optics company with a long history of expertise in the business.
 Seeing just one of their products, the TRS-25, being sold in the thousands is proof they know what they’re doing, and customers want what they have.
-Here’s why it’s one of our favorite red dots to date.
+Here’s why it’s one of our favorite red dots to mount to an AR-15.

 - Adjustable illumination